Automatic Resource Allocation in Business Processes: A Systematic Literature Survey: Resource Allocation Approaches in Business Processes

-The previously presented techniques have in common that they are created once and cannot be changed during runtime, thus resulting in a rather static behaviour.
-The last group of approaches uses solution techniques that are individually created or adapted to certain use cases.
-Therefore, they tend to result in a higher quality allocations.
-However, this comes with the disadvantage of having to train the algorithm, which comes with its cost.
-This also means these approaches have two weaknesses: (i) the dependence on the quality of the training set, and (ii) whenever a change occurs in the setting (i.e., new resource gets added, processes change, etc.) the algorithm has to be retrained.
-Nevertheless, 18 studies were found that support such resource allocation individualized for a use case.
+The last group of approaches uses solution techniques that are individually adapted to a particular business process scenario \luise{by learning from \fabian{historical data}}.
+Therefore, they tend to result in higher quality allocations. \luise{An additional effort is the mining or training on the historical data that could be apportioned to the execution costs per allocation. \fabian{The cost} highly depends on how often the mining or training is executed. \fabian{Further points to consider are}:} (i) the dependence on the quality of the historical data, and (ii) whenever a change occurs in the setting (i.e., a new resource gets added, processes change, etc.), the algorithm has to be retrained. \luise{11} studies support individualized resource allocation techniques for certain business process scenarios: